RLOpenCatalyst/rg-doc/source/Features.rst

  a.
 If the user role is other than valid values (0 = Researcher, 1 = Principal Investigator, 2 = Administrator ), it will be automatically reset  to 0  (researcher) and the user will be created with the role as researcher.

  b.
 Users will see a red-colored toaster with failure message if they have added invalid headers, more than permitted number of user records in a single csv file, or not even one user record.

- c.
-Users will not be able to add new user who has tag length more than 32 characters, tags

 The new user creation process will begin when the user clicks the "Open" button and a green toaster message will appear.
 When importing users in bulk, the user creation may take some time.
 The green toaster message does not imply successful creation of all users.
 Please check the audit trail to see if any user creation failed.